 Antiquing is almost like treasure hunting, except there’s no map with an “x” because the “x” is different for everyone.
-Fortunately, there are eight places to antique in and around Staunton, and we feel confident you’ll find a special something in one of them.
+Fortunately, there are nine places to antique in and around Staunton, and we feel confident you’ll find a special something in one of them.
 From funky finds to recycled riches and everything in between, spend the day (or weekend) seeking out treasures of your own.

 Once Upon a Time Clock Shop | 25 W. Beverley Street